 Although a bit farther from the city centre, the Botanic Garden in Würzburg has lush flora and free entrance which make it worthy of a visit.
 As the day comes to an end, catch the sunset on the Forest Wine Trail and with your campervan neatly parked, enjoy a glass of delicate wine.
 Didn’t we tell you?
 Würzburg is Germany’s wine capital.

-from the Frankfurt depot
+from the Frankfurt pick-up center

 Spectacular Baroque Palace, UNESCO Heritage site

 The Forest Wine Trail

 Tasty Franconian Wine and scenic vineyard trails

 Heidelberg is one of Germany’s most beautiful cities, attracting visitors with magnetic charm.
 From the shade of the Black Forest, it knits a web of provokingly diverse romantic sights, cultural attractions, and outdoor activities, winning a well-deserved slot on this South West Germany road trip itinerary.

 Begin your exploration of Heidelberg on a vibrant note by jumping into the upbeat student scene.
 Alternatively, tune into a poetic pace by following the ghosts of Goethe and William Turner on Philosophenweg, the pathway that inspired and soothed them.

 Next on the itinerary, park your campervan and explore the Altstadt for a feast of Gothic and Baroque architecture with a side dish of hearty German food specialities.
 Leave the best for last and visit Schloss Heidelberg as you bid the city farewell.

 On your way to the next destination of your South West Germany itinerary, make a quick stop in Mannheim for more stunning castles and cultural bites.